 - The Readiness Flight provides peacetime emergency management training and wartime contingency training to more than 6,000 active duty personnel and their dependents and ensures the deployment readiness for the squadron's Civil Engineer Prime Base Engineer Emergency Force team.
 The flight also provides all chemical, biological, radiological, nuclear and high yield explosives (CBRNE) defense and HAZMAT disaster response training for all base personnel.
 They further develop the installation Comprehensive Emergency Management Plan preparing the base for response to all major accidents, natural disasters and terrorist uses of WMD.

-- The Housing Flight manages and maintains all housing assets - 1225 family housing units, 618 dormitory bed spaces, and 110 unaccompanied officer quarters (UOQ) and unaccompanied noncommissioned officer quarters (UNCOQ).
-The flight also provides guidance, assistance and counseling for accompanied and unaccompanied quarters and private rental housing.
-In addition, the flight operations the Furniture Management Office, which provides loaner furniture to "in" and "out" bound personnel.
+- The Housing Flight manages and maintains all housing assets – 572 family housing units and 614 dormitory bed spaces.
+The flight provides guidance, assistance and counseling for accompanied, unaccompanied quarters and housing referral services.
+In addition, provides loaner furniture delivery and pickup schedules to "in" and "out" bound personnel.